yulanguo/Naive-Bayes-Project/README.md

   Trains the classifier using labeled text input (`"5"` or `"1"` as labels).

 - `classify(lines)`
-  Predicts sentiment for a list of input lines.
+  Predicts sentiment for a list of reviews.
 Returns:
   - `"5"` if more likely positive
   - `"1"` if more likely negative
   - `"0"` if equal probability